AdobeDocs/journey-optimizer.it-IT/help/using/web/edit-web-content.md

    ![](assets/web-designer-edit-header.png)

-1. Regola gli stili visualizzati dal riquadro contestuale a destra, ad esempio sfondo, colore del testo, bordo, dimensione, posizione e così via. - a seconda del componente selezionato.
+1. Adjust the styles that display from the contextual pane on the right, such as background, text color, border, size, position, etc. - a seconda del componente selezionato.

    ![](assets/web-designer-header-style.png)